 Web Accessibility Requirements of the AODA

-Under Section 14 (web accessibility) of the Information and Communication Standards, all covered entities will need to meet almost all of the WCAG 2.0 Level AA criteria by the end of 2020.
-But for many groups, the deadlines to meet at least some of the criteria have already passed.
+Under Section 14 (web accessibility) of the Information and Communication Standards, all covered entities will need to meet almost all the WCAG 2.0 Level AA criteria by the end of 2020.
+But for many groups, the deadlines to meet at least some criteria have already passed.

 The compliance deadlines for Section 12, “Accessible Formats and Communication Supports,” have already passed for all sectors.